Common Foot Problems for Those Over 60

 We use and abuse our feet over our lifetime, so it’s not surprising that many people develop foot problems as they age.
 Some foot problems are more common than others– learning about the symptoms and causes of these conditions can help you avoid doing more harm to your feet as you get older.

-Here are five common age-related foot problems and how to treat them.
+Here are five common foot problems for those over 60 and how to treat them.

 Plantar Fasciitis: Plantar fasciitis is pain at the bottom of the foot, around the arch and on the heel.
 It’s due to an inflammation of the plantar fascia—a thick, fibrous band that connects the heel to the toes.
 The inflammation can come from overuse or from not being supported correctly, and the pain can be debilitating.
 Often the first sign of the condition is pain in the heel or mid-foot when you put weight on it, or when you’re doing physical activity.

 Often plantar fasciitis responds to simple, basic treatments: your doctor may advise you to ice your foot regularly to reduce inflammation, elevate and rest your foot, and tape and wear orthotics to help relieve muscle tension and take the pressure off the painful bottom of your foot.
 At Triad Foot & Ankle Center we also offer a state-of-the-art non-invasive treatment call Extracorporeal Pulse Activation Technology (EPAT®).
 This FDA-approved technology uses acoustic pressure waves to stimulate cell metabolism, enhance blood flow and have proven to help accelerate the healing process of the plant fascia ligament.